beartype/beartype/README.rst

    from beartype.vale import Is
    from typing import Annotated

-   # Validator matching only lists of integers in full-fat O(n) time.
+   # Type hint matching all integers in a list of integers in O(n) time.
 Please
-   # don't do this.
-You still want to though, don't you?
+   # never do this.
+You want to now, don't you?
+Why?
+You know the price!
+Why?!?
    IntList = Annotated[list[int], Is[lambda lst: all(
        isinstance(item, int) for item in lst)]]

+   # Type-check all integers in a list of integers in O(n) time.
+How could you?
    @beartype
    def sum_intlist(my_list: IntList) -> int:
        '''
-       Integer summation over the passed list of integers.
+       The slowest possible integer summation over the passed list of integers.

+       There goes your whole data science pipeline.
+Yikes!
+So much cringe.
        '''

-       return sum(my_list)  # oh, gods what have we done
+       return sum(my_list)  # oh, gods what have you done

-Welcome to **full-fat type-checking.** In `our disastrous roadmap to beartype 1.0.0 <beartype 1.0.0_>`__, we admit we'd like to augment the ``@beartype`` decorator with a new parameter generating full-fat type-checking.
+Welcome to **full-fat type-checking.** In `our disastrous roadmap to beartype 1.0.0 <beartype 1.0.0_>`__, we reluctantly admit that we'd like to augment the ``@beartype`` decorator with a new parameter enabling full-fat type-checking.
 But don't wait on us.
-Force the issue now by just doing it yourself and then mocking us on GitHub! *Fight the bear, man.*
+Force the issue now by just doing it yourself and then mocking us all over gitter! *Fight the bear, man.*

-Note there are very good reasons for `beartype's type-checking of only one random integer in a list of integers in O(1) time <What does beartype do?_>`__.
-Violating this core precept exposes your codebase to scalability and security issues, but you're the Big Boss and you swear you know best and in any case we can't stop you because we already let the unneutered tomcat out of his trash bin by publishing this API into `the badlands of PyPI <beartype PyPI_>`__.
+There are good reasons to believe that `O(1) type-checking is preferable <What does beartype do?_>`__.
+Violating that core precept exposes your codebase to scalability and security concerns.
+But you're the Big Boss, you swear you know best, and (in any case) we can't stop you because we already let the unneutered tomcat out of his trash bin by publishing this API into `the badlands of PyPI
+<beartype PyPI_>`__.

 Coming up: *shocking revelation that cheaters prosper.*